oleksandr-kh-link/emil-group-test/README.md

 - Packaging: ES and IIFE bundles for <workflow-editor>

 Constraints
-- No zoom; no history/undo.
+- No zoom.
-- Obstacle-aware routing; edges only touch nodes at endpoints; small arrowheads.
+- Obstacle-aware routing can be improved.

 Quick Start (development)
 - npm install